mintersdev/bfb-indexer/README.md

 ## Usage

-first copy config file (contract.json) to root directory this file contains:
+First copy config file (contract.json) to root directory.
+You can find it under this [link](https://szpieg.prod.siusia.com/)

+This file contains:
 - the world info including address and deploy block number
 - ABI
 - chain congifuration with rpc url